 Your life is not a series of separate events.
 It is a moment-to-moment experience with you at the centre.
-For that reason, most of the struggles we encounter are not discrete issues, but reflections of how our psyche has come to interact with others and with the world.
-In my work I approach you as a whole person.
+For that reason, most of the struggles we encounter are not discrete issues, but reflections of how we as a whole person have come to interact with others and with the world.
+In my work, then, I approach you as a whole person.
 You are a human being with a life to live, a potential to fulfill.
-You are not as a problem.
+You are not a problem.
 For that reason I prefer to avoid diagnostic labels, as these say nothing about what it is to be you.

 Partners, parents, children, friends...
 Relationships can be the source of our greatest joys and our deepest miseries.
 Are you aware of who and what you are actually attracting with your energy and body language?
 Do you know the hidden scripts you are following when you seek a partner?
 What unconscious patterns do you play out in relationships?

 Our sexuality is core to our identity, and problems in this area can be the cause of shame, loss of confidence and tension in relationships.
 Most of the common sexual problems are embodied symptoms of our beliefs and attitudes towards issues such as desire, need, trust, independence, power and self-expression.
 All the ways in which we relate (or do not relate) to others are manifested in our sexual behaviour.
 In fact, many of my clients working on other issues report dramatic improvements in their sex lives simply as a side-effect of the work.